SICP 3.1 Assignment and Local State

 (define f (let ((to-return 0)) (lambda (x) (define tmp to-return) (set! to-return x) tmp)))

-to establish an environment with a local variable
+Here I'm using let to establish an environment with a local variable

-is evaluates to the value currently stored in
+a value foo, f is evaluates to the value currently stored in

-and updates the value stored in to-return
+to-return and updates the value stored in to-return, by setting it

 to foo.